Ptolemy II Philadelphus: Later reign and death (252–246 BC)

 After the Second Syrian War, Ptolemy refocused his attention on the Aegean and mainland Greece.
 Some time around 250 BC, his forces defeated Antigonus in a naval battle at an uncertain location.
 In Delos, Ptolemy established a festival, called the Ptolemaia in 249 BC, which advertised continued Ptolemaic investment and involvement in the Cyclades, even though political control seems to have been lost by this time.
 Around the same time, Ptolemy was convinced to pay large subsidies to the Achaean League by their envoy Aratus of Sicyon.
-The Achaean League was a relatively small collection of minor city-states in the northwestern Peloponnese at this date, but with the help of Ptolemy's money, over the next forty years Aratus would expand the League to encompass nearly the whole of the Peloponnese and transform it into a serous threat to Antigonid power in mainland Greece.
+The Achaean League was a relatively small collection of minor city-states in the northwestern Peloponnese at this date, but with the help of Ptolemy's money, over the next forty years Aratus would expand the League to encompass nearly the whole of the Peloponnese and transform it into a serious threat to Antigonid power in mainland Greece.

 Also in the late 250s BC, Ptolemy renewed his efforts to reach a settlement with his brother Magas.
 It was agreed that Ptolemy II's heir, Ptolemy III, would marry Magas' sole child, Berenice.
 On Magas' death in 250 BC, however, Berenice's mother Apame refused to honour the agreement and invited an Antigonid prince, Demetrius the Fair, to Cyrene to marry Berenice instead.
 With Apame's help, Demetrius seized control of the city, but he was assassinated by Berenice.
 A republican government led by two Cyrenaeans named Ecdelus and Demophanes controlled Cyrene until Berenice married Ptolemy III in 246 BC after his accession to the throne.

 Ptolemy died on 28 January 246 BC and was succeeded by Ptolemy III without incident.